 - Social Media Posts – When every character counts it is up to the copywriter to make sure that the target customer hangs off every word.

 - Website Copy – Every single word that appears on a webpage has been formulated by a copywriter.
-While it requires special knowledge to get it right, many content creators are highly skilled in the art of web copy.

 - Landing Pages – These are stand-alone pages designed with one topic in mind.
 Normally, it is a product that a brand sells which provides the solution to the customer’s problem.
 Through carefully crafted copy, the customer feels listened to, valued and ready to buy.